-Advanced Placement (AP) Exam InformationRegistration is now CLOSED for this year’s AP Exams.
-The deadline to register was Wednesday, March 1.
+Advanced Placement (AP) Exam InformationRegistration is closed for this year’s AP Exams.

 Before taking your AP Exam

-- Pay particular attention to the scheduled day, time, and location of the exam.
-Exams will be administered either at Central Catholic High School, Concordia University, or the University of Portland.
+Pay particular attention to the scheduled day, time, and location of the exam.
+Exams will be administered either at Central Catholic High School or the University of Portland.

 What to bring to your AP exam

 - Several sharpened No. 2 pencils (with erasers) for all responses on your multiple-choice answer sheet (not mechanical pencils).

 - Pens with black or dark-blue ink for completing areas on the exam booklet covers and for free-response questions in most exams

 - A School-issued photo ID or drivers license

 - (Optional) A watch that does not beep or have an alarm (all exam rooms will have a clock on the wall).
 Leave your Fitbit or Smart watch at home, please.